telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer-in-asp.net-core.md

 More details about hosting the Reporting REST Service are available in           [How to Add Telerik Reporting REST Web API to Web Application]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application%})           and [How to Self Host Telerik Reporting REST Web API]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-self-host-telerik-reporting-rest-web-api%}).

->warning You might exprience issues with displaying images in the report if using ASP.NET Core  __1.1.0__  due to the way the requests are handled.
+> You might exprience issues with displaying images in the report if using ASP.NET Core  __1.1.0__  due to the way the requests are handled.
 It is recommended to upgrade to a newer version of ASP.NET Core -  [.NET Core releases](https://github.com/dotnet/core/releases)

 ## Prerequisites